 Loan Forgiveness & Third-Party Debt Relief Company Information

-Messiah College is currently monitoring organizations that may be using our institution's name, mascots, logos, trademarks or other identifying information in a manner that has not been authorized by Messiah College.
+Messiah University is currently monitoring organizations that may be using our institution's name, mascots, logos, trademarks or other identifying information in a manner that has not been authorized by Messiah University.

 Here are four warning signs of third-party “debt relief” companies that student loan borrowers should avoid: